snowplow/documentation/docs/data-product-studio/snowtype/getting-started/index.md

 ---
-title: "Getting started with the Snowtype CLI"
+title: "Get started with the Snowtype CLI"
 sidebar_position: 1
 ---